jrakoczy/aux-nixpkgs/README.md

 }
 ```

-If you care for maximum purity, then this is the way to go.
+If you aim for maximum purity, then this is the way to go.